 - Monitor and anticipate ( Detect )

-- Manage Security Incidents ( Respond )
+- Manage incident ( Respond )

-- Knowing what to do if things were to go wrong ( Recover ).
+- Knowing what to do if things were to go wrong (Recover).

 My approach

-My reference framework is based on NIST CSF and ISO 27002:2022.
+I essentially use NIST CSF and ISO 27002:2022.
 The new version of the ISO 27002:2022 standard – Information security, cybersecurity and privacy protection – Information security measures , was published in February 2022.
 The number of measures has been reduced to 93.
 They are structured in 3 types (preventive, detective, corrective) and in 5 concepts (identify, protect, detect, respond and recover).
 This structure corresponds exactly to the NIST CSF domains.

 Simplified frameworks